GaloisInc/what4/what4/README.md

 * `What4.Protocol.SMTLib2` (the functions to interact with a solver backend)
 * `What4.Solver` (solver-specific implementations of `What4.Protocol.SMTLib2`)
 * `What4.Solver.*`
+* `What4.Protocol.Online` (interface for online solver connections)
 * `What4.SatResult` and `What4.Expr.GroundEval` (for analyzing solver output)

 Additional implementation and operational documentation can be found in the [implementation documentation in doc/implementation.md](doc/implementation.md).

+## Formula Construction vs Solving

+In what4, building expressions and solving expressions are orthogonal concerns.
+When you create an `ExprBuilder` (with `newExprBuilder`), you are not committing to any particular solver or solving strategy (except insofar as the selected floating point mode might preclude the use of certain solvers).
+There are two dimensions of solver choice: solver and mode.
+The supported solvers are listed in `What4.Solver.*`.
+There are two modes:

+- All solvers can be used in an "offline" mode, where a new solver process is created for each query (e.g., via `What4.Solver.solver_adapter_check_sat`)
+- Many solvers also support an "online" mode, where what4 maintains a persistent connection to the solver and can issue multiple queries to the same solver process (via the interfaces in `What4.Protocol.Online`)

+There are a number of reasons to use solvers in online mode.
+First, state (i.e., previously defined terms and assumptions) can be shared between queries.
+For a series of closely related queries that share context, this can be a significant performance benefit.
+Solvers that support online solving provide the SMT `push` and `pop` primitives for maintaining context frames that can be discarded (to define local bindings and assumptions).
+The canonical use of online solving is *symbolic execution*, which usually requires reflecting the state of the program at every program point into the solver (in the form of a path condition) and using `push` and `pop` to mimic the call and return structure of programs.
+Second, reusing a single solver instance can save process startup overhead in the presence of many small queries.

+While it may always seem advantageous to use the online solving mode, there are advantages to offline solving.
+As offline solving creates a fresh solver process for each query, it enables parallel solving.
+Online solving necessarily serializes queries.
+Additionally, offline solving avoids the need for complex state management to synchronize the solver state with the state of the tool using what4.
+Additionally, not all solvers that support online interaction support per-goal timeouts; using offline solving trivially allows users of what4 to enforce timeouts for each solved goal.

 ## Known working solver versions